Anony-hub567/RDOS/README.md

 - **Email information.md** : This file compiles useful information related to the project extracted from project - related emails, which has been desensitized to ensure privacy and security.
 It offers supplementary insights and details that aid in understanding the project's progression, communication between stakeholders, and other email - based exchanges relevant to the project.

+## Ideal Organizational Structure Determination

+- Through multiple communications with the management personnel of the project, we have finally confirmed the ideal organizational structure of the project and accordingly drawn the Ideal Organizational Structure diagram.

 ![Ideal Organizational Structure](images/Ideal_Organizational_Structure.png)

 ## Detailed Explanation of Organizational Structure